oroinc/documentation/user_guide/activities/calendar_events/actions/edit.rst

 From the My Calendar page / Today's Calendar Widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can edit both calendar events and tasks from the **My Calendar** page and the **Today's Calendar** widget.
+To edit a calendar event from the **My Calendar** page and the **Today's Calendar** widget:

-1. Click the event or task in the calendar.
+1. Click the event in the calendar.
-2. On the **View Event** / **Task Information** calendar card, click :guilabel:`Edit`.
+2. On the **View Event** card, click :guilabel:`Edit`.
-3. Continue as described in step 3 of the :ref:`Create an Event from the Calendar Events Grid <doc-activities-events-actions-add-fromgrid>` action description or in the :ref:`Tasks <user-guide-activities-tasks>` guide.
+3. Continue as described in step 3 of the :ref:`Create an Event from the Calendar Events Grid <doc-activities-events-actions-add-fromgrid>` action description.

    |